parmentf/ector-monorepo/packages/cli/README.md

-  ector setbot <botname>    set botname ector reply [entry..]     make ECTOR reply ector reset               reset ECTOR
+  ector setbot <botname>    set botname ector reply [entry..]     make ECTOR reply ector reset               reset ECTOR ector learn               learn from standard input ector chat                have a chat with ECTOR

 $ ector reply "Hello ECTOR, how do you do?"
 Hello Guy, how do you do?